FizzVPN/fizzvpn.io/content/en/about/index.md

 🔹 **No traffic limit**
 ⚡️ **Speed ​​up to 1Gbps**
 ✅ *There are servers that support BitTorrent*
+❗❗ **Using BitTorrent and similar P2P clients on other servers will result in an automatic ban for 15 minutes** ❗❗
 🔹 Supports all popular OS and devices (Windows 10/11, Android, iOS, MacOS, Linux)
 🔰 Guarantee for the entire subscription period